KubaO/qttools/README.md

 1. It builds using cmake.
 No, it doesn't build using qmake anymore.
 Who cares.

+2. Configurable application font - in addition to configurable editor font size.

 Planned Improvements
 --------------------

-1. Configurable UI fonts.

-2. Configurable source path rewrite rules.
+1. Configurable source path rewrite rules.

 Other improvements will be planned as soon as the need arises.